aytchell/jsonfsm/README.md

 ## Example

 The following state chart diagram has two states which are "connected" by one transmission.
+The state 'Start' is the initial state; the state machine will start "from within" this state.
+'Stop' is a final state.
-If this transmission is traversed there are several behaviors executed.
+If the transmission is traversed there are several behaviors executed.

-The way this lib allows a user to define commands is described as "execute this command string on device with id 5".
+The way this lib allows a user to define commands can be described as "execute this command string on the device with id 5".
 What exactly "device 5" is and how it handles a given command string is completely up to the user's code.

 ![A small state chart with states 'Start' and 'Stop' and several behaviors involved](doc/example.svg)

-This state charts is shown as json in the following block.
+The json-encoding for this state chart is shown in the following block.

 Triggers are identified in the json via an `eventSourceId` and an `eventPayload`.

-Behaviors are described in a way so that the json part only contains an identifier and the user of this lib has to provide the implementation (identified by a `deviceId` and a `commandString`).
+Behaviors are described in a way so that the json part only contains a string representation of the command (`commandString`) and the ID of the device to execute it (`deviceId`).
+The user of this lib has to provide the java implementation.

 ```json
 {